 Students must have practical teaching experience in the secondary education classroom prior to student teaching.
 In this course students are placed in a secondary education classroom in the student's major area of study.
 Each student is required to teach a specific number of lessons and the pract-icum student's knowledge, skills, and attitude as a preservice teacher are evaluated by the as-signed practicum teacher.
 This course must be taken concurrently with EDU 421.
-1 semester credit students in order to provide the most appropriate programs for students with special needs.
-Based upon the premises of least restrictive environment and inclusive practice, students will establish beginning proficiency as consultants and practitioners of strategies related to Universal Design, Response to Intervention, and Positive Behavior Support.
-Emphasis is on developing skill in informational assessment and meeting individual learners' needs through accommodations and modifications.
+1 semester credit

-EDU 409 Introduction to Integrated Assessment Teachers specializing in the areas of exceptionality assess
+EDU 409 Introduction to Integrated Assessment